milan-murray/code-and-docs-mm-tomanota/README.md

 ## About

-TomaNota is a note learning application aimed at languages that helps memorise the notes that we take using spaced repition.
+TomaNota is a note learning application aimed at languages that helps memorise the notes that we take using spaced repetition.

 ### Scope